tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 YieldLoop does not perform custodial identity verification by default; however, users are responsible for ensuring their participation complies with applicable AML, KYC, and sanctions regulations in their jurisdiction.
 Where legally required, additional disclosures, acknowledgments, or access limitations may be applied at the interface level without altering the non-custodial operation of the underlying protocol.

+In addition to sanctions screening, YieldLoop may implement tiered access controls or identity verification measures for higher-volume participation, elevated risk profiles, or jurisdictions where such measures are required by law or regulatory guidance.
+Any such measures would be applied at the interface or access layer and would not alter the non-custodial, rule-based operation of the underlying protocol.

+The scope, thresholds, and applicability of any enhanced AML or KYC measures may evolve in response to legal requirements, regulatory expectations, or risk assessments and do not imply that unrestricted protocol usage constitutes regulated activity in all jurisdictions.

 ---

 ### 21.8 Design Intent